Who are the top Super Bowl performers from Notre Dame? These 10 make the cut

-They will join a fraternity of former Notre Dame football players to participate in a Super Bowl that now reaches more than 100 members.
+Book, who has played in just one game in his two years in the league (none this season), will join a fraternity of former Notre Dame football players to participate in a Super Bowl that now reaches 107 appearances.
 Of those, some never saw the field.
 Others contributed either sparingly or significantly.
 One became a legend.

 Let's face it, No. 1 is no secret, so we'll start at the top.

 Super Bowls: XVI (1982), XIX (1985), XXIII (1989), XXIV (1990)